elastest/elastest-bigdata-service/docs/dev-docs.md

 		- Cobertura
 		- publish

 	# The second pipeline is named "ebs-e2e-test" and is responsible to run the end to end tests which check the component integration with the ElasTest platform.
-	  The ebs-e2e-test is consisted from the following stages:
-		- launch elastest
-		- Container Prep
-		- docker conf
-		- E2E tests
-		- release elastest
+The ebs-e2e-test uses the ElasTest TORM API to create a project and TJob.
+The specific TJob will perform a full git pull/build/deploy pipeline of a demo project, as described in [user docs](https://github.com/elastest/elastest-bigdata-service/blob/master/docs/user-docs.md#using-ebs-from-a-tjob).